2degrees names Chorus the primary provider of national backhaul

 2degrees has selected Chorus to be its primary provider of national backhaul, connecting customers from Invercargill to Kaitaia as a part of a multi-year contract.

-2degrees’ national backhaul network connects New Zealand’s UFB points of presence and all major data centres across the country to its international network, which includes points of presence in Los Angeles, San Jose and Sydney.
+2degrees’ national backhaul network connects New Zealand’s UFB points of presence and all major data centers across the country to its international network, which includes points of presence in Los Angeles, San Jose and Sydney.

 This combined network creates a fully diverse and highly resilient network that transports voice and data worldwide.
 Mark Petrie, chief fixed officer, 2degrees, says the agreement would allow 2degrees to support its customers across all market segments as data usage in corporate, broadband and mobile continue to grow rapidly.